dandgerson/manuals/ru.javascript.info/main.manual.md

   > cd ru.javascript.info
 ```

-2. After clone your fork you'll need to checkout your working branch.
+2. After your fork is cloned, you'll need to checkout your working branch.

 ```sh
   // Check our remote branches